Cheltenham Festival: Native River romps to Gold Cup success

 And Elliott took the opening Triumph Hurdle with Farclas for his seventh winner of the week, and a fourth for 18-year-old jockey Jack Kennedy.

+Elliott's tally was extended to eight when Blow By Blow, ridden by Donagh Meyler, crossed the line first in the Martin Pipe Conditional Jockeys' Handicap Hurdle.

+An eighth winner at the Festival equals Mullins' all-time record.
+There were 17 Irish-trained winners at the Festival and 11 for Great Britain.

-Bridget Andrews became the 13th woman to ride a Festival winner when winning aboard 33-1 shot Mohaayed for trainer Dan Skelton in the County Hurdle.
+Bridget Andrews was a surprise winner of the County Hurdle when she rode 33-1 shot Mohaayed to victory for trainer Dan Skelton.

-There was some sad news when Sandsend, ridden by Katie Walsh, had to be put down after suffering a leg injury during the race.
+But there was some sad news when Sandsend, ridden by Katie Walsh, had to be put down after suffering a leg injury during the race.

+Three horses - Dresden, Some Plan and North Hill Harvey - also suffered fatal injuries in the concluding Grand Annual Chase.

+The final contest was won by Le Prezien under Barry Geraghty to complete a 220-1 double for trainer Paul Nicholls.